matiasagnolin/caravelo-test/QUESTIONS.md

 3. Briefly explain some design patterns you particularly like/use and what do you think about SOLID principles, clean code, etc.

 4. What do you think about agile methodologies?
 When they are beneficial and when they are not?
+Give examples.

 5. We signed a project with an airline where we have to: